ZELVAINE/ZELVAINE/README.md

 `⚠️ Most projects are not currently being worked on fully due to time constraints (university deadlines and exams).`

+**Petal**

+A minimalistic, lightweight, basic FOSS desktop sticky notes app, built with Rust and Tauri.

 **Ground Launcher**

 Currently private and very early stages, a minimal android launcher that combines my favourite aspects of multiple different minimal launchers.